-The Domestic allocations for salmon under the Tla'amin First Nations Final Agreement is that in any year, the Tla'amin Fish Allocation for Pink salmon is a maximum of 5,000 Pink salmon.
+The Domestic allocations for Pink salmon under the Tla'amin First Nation's Final Agreement are as follows:

+In any year, the Tla'amin Fish Allocation for Pink salmon is a maximum of 5,000 Pink salmon.
+The allocation will be determined by an abundance-based formula.